node-strava/node-strava-v3/README.md

 ### Overriding the default `access_token`

-You'll probably want to do this with every call once your app is in production, using an `access_token` specific to a validated user allows for detailed athlete information, as well as the option for additional `PUT`/`POST`/`DELETE` privileges.
+You'll may want to use OAuth `acceess_token`s on behalf of specific users once your app is in production.
+Using an `access_token` specific to a validated user allows for detailed athlete information, as well as the option for additional `PUT`/`POST`/`DELETE` privileges.

 Use app-specific logic to retrieve the access\_token for a particular user, then create a Strava client for that user, with their token: